Minority Report: Storyline differences

 Like most film adaptations of Dick's works, many aspects of his story were changed in their transition to film, such as the addition of Lamar Burgess and the change in setting from New York City to Washington, D.C., Baltimore, and Northern Virginia.
 The character of John Anderton was changed from a balding and out-of-shape old man to an athletic officer in his 40s to fit its portrayer and the film's action scenes.
 The film adds two stories of tragic families; Anderton's, and that of the three pre-cogs.
 In the short story, Anderton is married with no children, while in the film, he is the divorced father of a kidnapped son, who is most likely deceased.

-Although it is implied, but unclear in the film whether Agatha is related to the twin pre-cogs, her family was shattered when Burgess murdered her mother, Anne Lively.
+Although implied, it's unclear in the film whether Agatha is related to the twin pre-cogs; her family was shattered when Burgess murdered her mother, Anne Lively.
 The precogs were intellectually disabled and deformed individuals in the story, but in the film, they are the genetically mutated offspring of drug addicts.

 Anderton's future murder and the reasons for the conspiracy were changed from a general who wants to discredit PreCrime to regain some military funding, to a man who murdered a precog's mother to preserve PreCrime.
 The subsequent murders and plot developed from this change.
 The film's ending also differs from the short story's.
 In Dick's story, Anderton prevents the closure of the PreCrime division, but in the movie Anderton successfully brings about the end of the organization.
 Other aspects were updated to include current technology.
 For instance, in the story, Anderton uses a punch card machine to interpret the precogs' visions; in the movie, he uses a virtual reality interface.